Ranchland Conservation

 The Land Trust has owned the Robinson Parcel, a piece of land that separates the Towns of Crested Butte and Mt Crested Butte, since 1998.
 This property is still maintained today by the Rozman family, specifically Lois and Rudy Rozman, and it contains notable wetlands, important wildlife habitat, and beautiful upland hay meadows.
 The popular Rec Path, which connects the Towns, runs through the Robinson Parcel and was made possible by the Rozman family’s partnership with the Land Trust.

-To ensure that the land is properly irrigated, the Rozmans and the Land Trust maintain a ditch that transports water nearly a mile from Washington Gulch to the Robinson hay meadows.
+To ensure that the land is properly irrigated, the Rozmans and the Land Trust maintain the Rozich Ditch that transports water nearly a mile from Washington Gulch to the Robinson hay meadows.
 This ditch has been in continuous use since it was built by Rudy’s step-grandfather in the early 1900s, and the Land Trust and Rozmans continue to take care of these verdant meadows through a regimented process of irrigation, haying, and grazing.

 Niccoli Ranch and Homestead